Broken (1993 film): Availability

 In August 2005, a new copy of the movie was distributed via BitTorrent as a remastered DVD image.
 The remaster, titled "Broken 2.0", was primarily sourced from a low-generation copy of the tape that was anonymously sent to a long-time member of the online fan community; however, much of the music video content was replaced with higher-resolution footage sourced from the VHS release of Closure.
 Like all of the copies that existed online prior to that point, this version does not have video footage during "Help Me I Am in Hell", but a blank screen instead.
 Menu screens, a chapter index, and the option to listen to the audio tracks from the CD without added sound effects are all distinct features of "Broken 2.0".

 On December 30, 2006, an unofficial version of the film was released on a DVD disc image and distributed via The Pirate Bay by the same anonymous user called "seed0", who had uploaded the leaked DVD version of Closure.
 The DVD image represents a significant upgrade in visual and audio quality from "Broken 2.0." and includes the oft-missing video for "Help Me I Am in Hell".
 Fans have speculated that the footage is from the master tape and that Trent Reznor himself leaked it online along with the Closure DVD leak, as implied by a post on his official blog on December 21, 2006, which said: "Happy Holidays!
 This one is a guilt-free download. (shhhh - I didn't say that out loud).
 If you know what I'm talking about, cool."

 On May 6, 2013, the entire video was made available for streaming on Vimeo via Nine Inch Nails' Tumblr page.
 It was removed by Vimeo almost immediately, and the Tumblr post was updated with an allusion to The Pirate Bay.
 In July 2014, the full video returned to Vimeo, but was once again deleted.
-As of January 2020, the entire uncensored film is currently available to view when accessed by a hidden link on the discography page of the official Nine Inch Nails website.

-The movie is currently available in The Internet Archive.
+As of January 2020, the entire uncensored film is available to view when accessed by a hidden link on the discography page of the official Nine Inch Nails website, leading to a copy in the Internet Archive.